Soumyadeep1508/cyber-internship-task5/README.md

 - Differences between TCP, DNS, and encrypted HTTPS traffic
 - Importance of packet analysis in network troubleshooting and security monitoring

+Note: The original packet capture was filtered and/or compressed to reduce file size while preserving relevant protocol data (DNS, TCP, TLS) for analysis and review.
 ---

 ## 📝 Conclusion